 This is the beginning of the old (super-old) Calzada Mexico-Tacuba, the causeway that led from Tenochtitlan to its neighbor city in Tacuba, then called Tlacopan.
 As such, there’s almost too much history here to reflect in one page.
 Here’s an attempt.

-- The street beginning here, on the way to Tacuba is called “Puente de Alvarado” to this day because it was the exit from Tenochtitlan used by the fleeing Spaniards on June 30, 1520.
+- The street beginning here, on the way to Tacuba was long called the “Puente de Alvarado.”
+It was here that the Spanish fled Tenochtitlan on June 30, 1520.
 Alvarado had been left in charge of the city while Cortés convinced a group of Spaniards sent to arrest him to join him in the plunder.
+The street name was changed to Calzada Mexico-Tenochtitlan in 2021.

 - At what is the intersection today, there was a defensive moat.
 Here the gold-laden Spaniards suffered major losses weighed down by their own loot.
 It took them a year to regroup, return, and conquer Tenochtitlan in 1521.
 Further down the causeway, in Popotla, according to legend Cortés paused and wept at his losses.